elohimf/api-doc/source/index.html.md

 **height** | Integer | Height of Parcel, must be in CM.
 **width** | Integer | Width of Parcel, must be in CM.
 **length** | Integer | Length of Parcel, must be in CM.

+### Description
+The field `service_pricing` is used to indicate the price of the service.
+Depending on the zip code, they may have extra charges.

+Out of area means that zone is not covered for normal delivery and generates extra charges.

+`out_of_area_service` is used to indicate if the service is out of the area for normal delivery and if it's true.

+`out_of_area_pricing` have the pricing for this extra service.

+`total_pricing` have the sum of `service_pricing` and `out_of_area_pricing`.

+`eta` Estimated time of arrival.

+`insurable` means that the shipment could be insured declaring a cost.
+Not implemented yet in this API version.

 # Shipments